Wetland Exploring Whatever the Weather

-Rain can be refreshing, especially after a hot spell so pop a brolly in your bag and don't miss a day out in nature!
+Rain can be refreshing, so pop a brolly in your bag and don't miss a day out in nature!

-A wet weather forecast on your day out may seem to be off-putting, but rain is part of an English summer and essential to wetlands.
+A wet weather forecast on your day out may seem to be off-putting, but rain is big part of an English weather and essential to wetlands.

 If you have already booked tickets to visit WWT Arundel don’t let a damp forecast put you off.
-With lots of things to see, feel, and listen out for, there's so much to explore in our wetlands - it can actually make for a perfect rainy day, summer adventure!
+With lots of things to see, feel, and listen out for, there's so much to explore in our wetlands - it can actually make for a perfect rainy day adventure!

 If you're planning a visit when the forecast is mixed, or if you are already here and the heavens open, see it as an opportunity to try spots and wildlife hides you haven’t been to before.
 Slow down your day, listening for wildlife, counting birds, leaves and sounds.

-Our Dragonfly Festival activities are weatherproof – they will run even during summer showers.
-Pond Dipping sessions are on every day, just pop up your brolly to enjoy hunting for dragonfly nymphs at the Raised Pond.
+Our activities are weatherproof – they will run even during rain showers.
+Pond Dipping sessions are on every day of August and on weekends in September, just pop up your brolly to enjoy hunting for dragonfly nymphs at the Raised Pond.
 Book at the admissions desk.

 Reveal dragonfly superpowers along the Journey of a Dragonfly trail boards, each with a dragonfly challenge for your friends and family.
-Dragonfly Dominos are available in the picnic area.
-If the rain gets heavy, pop into the Outlook In building for Children’s Crafts from 11:00-12:30 & 1.30 -3 pm.
+Try our Outdoor Dragonfly games in the wildlife garden.
+Take a turn at Dragonfly Dominoes, Lily Pad Rest bean bag toss, and the giant Dragonfly Topple Tower.

 Wildlife and nature activities